XavierCLL/Jaziku/docs/dev_info.rst

         :type big_table: int
         :param keys: A sequence of strings representing the key of each table row to fetch.
         :type keys: dict
+        :param tools: Tools that should be used to plant the seed.
+        :param options: Any extra options for the planting.

+        :keyword soak: non-explicit keyword parameters in arguments

         :return: Return a dictionary depend of `class_category_analysis`, thus: